 Applicants are responsible for errors in case he/she furnish the wrong information in the application form.
 However, in case there is an error by SCSB in entering the data in the electronic bidding system of the stock exchanges, the SCSB is responsible.

 No, there are other means to submit ASBA forms as well.
 You can fill up the physical form and submit it to the SCSB or your trading member.
 Or you can apply electronically or online through the internet banking facility or online facility provided by your SCSB or the trading member.

 You need to approach the concerned SCSB for any complaints regarding your ASBA applications.
 It is mandatory for SCSB to reply within 15 days from the date of such complaints.
 However, if you are not satisfied, you always have an option to write to SEBI thereafter at the following address:

 Investor Grievance Cell, Office of Investor Assistance and Education,

 In case of any complaints regarding an ASBA application form, you should approach the SCSB bank, where you are submitting your application form.
 Or you can approach to the Registrars to the issue as well.

 Yes, this is possible.
-However, the applicant needs to check that his bank has core banking facility.
-Also, the ASBA form needs to be submitted to a branch which is identified as SCSB branch.
+However, the applicant needs to check that his bank has a core banking facility.
+Also, you need to submit the ASBA form to a branch which is identified as the SCSB branch.

 No, you cannot apply an ASBA application for IPO through your current account.
-Your application will not be processed.
+Your application will not get process.
 However, with a sweep in/out savings account you can apply.
-But you just need to ensure that the application amount is not involved in any sweeping.
+But you just need to ensure that, you require not to sweep the application amount for others purpose.
 There must be a clear minimum cash balance equal to the application amount with your account.